WycliffeAssociates/bible_getter/README.md

 # How to use

-Download and extract script files
+#### Download and extract script files
+Here is the link: [Download](https://github.com/WycliffeAssociates/bible_getter/archive/master.zip "Bible Getter")

 #### Wordproject.org
 1. Open [www.wordproject.org/bibles/](https://www.wordproject.org/bibles/ "wordproject.org") in your browser, find the desired bible version in the list and open it.
 Find the bible code in URL of address bar (i.e. "www.wordproject.org/bibles/***kj***/".
 In this case ***kj*** is the code you need.
 Keep it in mind.)